 Time/Date: Tuesday, October 15, 2019, 3:30 p.m.*

 Location: Room 206, Claxton Building, 1122 Volunteer Blvd.

 Topic: Cultural inheritance mechanics: Their affordances for evolutionary adaptation and applications to policy analysis

 Inheritance, meaning organisms recreating their information states in others, is a fundamental prior for evolution to produce adaptations.
 Novel insights about adaptation have emerged from formal mathematical models for mechanics of cultural inheritance.
-Such models often point to emergent phenomenon from interactions among individuals being much more than the sum of the individuals’ cognitions.
+Such models often point to emergent phenomena from interactions among individuals being much more than the sum of the individuals' cognitions.
 I will illustrate such cases from my work on capuchin monkeys and human religious traditions.
 More practically, strategically intervening in cultural inheritance pathways presents numerous opportunities for improving public policy through analysis, such as my ongoing work to improve HIV prophylaxis prescribing among American physicians.